kcp-dev/kcp/docs/locations-and-scheduling.md

 a finalizer `workload.kcp.dev/syncer-<cluster-id>` on the upstream object in order to delay upstream deletion until the downstream object is also deleted.

-When the `deletion.internal.workload.kcp.dev/<cluster-id>` is added to the ns.
+When the `deletion.internal.workload.kcp.dev/<cluster-id>` is added to the Namespace.
 The virtual workspace apiserver will translate that annotation into a deletion timestamp on the object the syncer sees.
 The syncer notices that as a started deletion flow.
 As soon as there are no coordination controller finalizers registered via the `finalizers.workload.kcp.dev/<cluster-id>` annotation anymore, the syncer will start a deletion of the downstream object.